Huangying-Zhan/huangying-zhan.github.io/_posts/2016-09-22-detection-faster-rcnn.md

 ### Summary

 This post records my experience with py-faster-rcnn, including how to setup py-faster-rcnn from scratch, how to perform a demo training on PASCAL VOC dataset by py-faster-rcnn, how to train your own dataset, and some errors I encountered.
 All the steps are based on Ubuntu 14.04 + CUDA 8.0.
 Faster R-CNN is an important research result for object detection with an end-to-end deep convolutional neural network architure.
-For the details, please refer to [original paper](https://huangying-zhan.github.io/public/post_resource/Paper/detection/2016_faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.pdf) or [my summary](https://huangying-zhan.github.io/2016/08/24/detection.html#Faster%20R-CNN).
+For the details, please refer to [original paper](https://huangying-zhan.github.io/public/post_resource/Paper/detection/2016_faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.pdf).

-The source code is provided at: https://github.com/Huangying-Zhan/py-faster-rcnn
+The source code related to adding own dataset is provided at: (https://github.com/Huangying-Zhan/py-faster-rcnn)[https://github.com/Huangying-Zhan/py-faster-rcnn]

 ___